 |photo by Will Hart/NBC|

+Music star and "American Idol" alumna Katharine McPhee makes her acting debut as a major character in the series, aspiring star Karen Cartwright.
+(The NBC materials have billed her this way: "Introducing Katharine McPhee."
+She and Hilty compete for the role of Marilyn in Marilyn the Musical.
+If you look at the ads and posters, McPhee is at the top of the heap — is this the ultimate spoiler before the show even airs?)
 Here's how NBC characterizes the series: "'Smash' is a musical drama that celebrates the beauty and heartbreak of the Broadway theatre as it follows a cross-section of dreamers and schemers who all have one common desire — to be a 'Smash.'
 The series centers on a desire to create a Broadway musical based on the life of Marilyn Monroe — written by the successful songwriting duo of Tom (Tony Award nominee Christian Borle of Legally Blonde: The Musical) and Julia (Emmy Award winner Debra Messing of 'Will & Grace').
 Julia recently began the process of adopting a child with her husband of many years, but her focus is torn when she has the opportunity to write another Broadway hit.
-A rivalry soon forms for the lead role between a youthful, inexperienced Midwestern beauty (Katharine McPhee, 'American Idol') — who is trying to find fame in the big city against all odds — and stage veteran (Megan Hilty of 9 to 5: The Musical), who's determined to leave the chorus line and finally get her big break.
+A rivalry soon forms for the lead role between a youthful, inexperienced Midwestern beauty (Katharine McPhee, 'American Idol') — who is trying to find fame in the big city against all odds — and stage veteran ( Megan Hilty of 9 to 5: The Musical), who's determined to leave the chorus line and finally get her big break.
 A tenacious producer Eileen (Oscar winner Anjelica Huston, 'Prizzi's Honor') discovers the Marilyn project and jumps on board with a brilliant director (Jack Davenport, 'Pirates of the Caribbean' films) — whose talent is matched by his cunning and egocentric amorality."